 I listen to a variety of podcasts and for many different reasons.
 I listen when I want the “tea” about what’s going on in pop culture, when I need motivation, to learn more about finances and side hustles, self-improvement, and to help me with my spiritual journey.
-I have seen a change in my life for the better just from some of these podcasts.
-I must say I have seen a shift in the way I approach certain things life, my way of thinking, and spiritual growth.
 So, I’m sharing some of my favorite ones with you.
 Whether you’re seeking advice or knowledge about how to navigate life, finances, side-hustles, your faith, and more, I’ve got you covered.
 These podcasts are on all the major podcasts apps, whether you have an iPhone or Andriod you have access to them.
 So check them out!

 I came across the Elevation Church Youtube channel after my best friend recommended it to me.
 I was looking for a church to watch online since my work schedule at the time did not permit me to attend church.
 I found myself watching sermon after sermon, and ever since, I’ve been hooked.
 I was happy when I found out that they started a podcast.
 What I like about Pastor Steven is that he is relatable and has a more modern-day preaching style.